 The process of researching and developing drugs for human use is lengthy, unpredictable and subject to many risks.
-We expect to continue incurring substantial expenses for the next several years as we continue to develop our clinical and preclinical drug candidates and programs.
-We are unable, with any certainty, to estimate either the costs or the timelines in which those expenses will be incurred.
-Our current development plans focus on the following programs: our lead respiratory program, elarekibep, our proprietary respiratory programs, PRS-220 and PRS-400, and our partnered IO programs, including PRS-344/S095012.
-These programs consume a large proportion of our current, as well as projected, resources.
+We have historically incurred substantial expenses in developing our clinical and preclinical drug candidates and programs, and currently expect to incur reduced expenses in the near term as a result of our decision to scale back our research, development and clinical projects, including stopping future investments in PRS-220 phase 2a readiness activities and research and development activities for PRS-400, and opting out of co-development of PRS-344/S095012 in the U.S. We are unable, with any certainty, to estimate either the costs or the timelines in which those expenses will be incurred.
+Our current development plans focus on our proprietary IO and respiratory programs, cinrebafusp alfa (PRS-343), PRS-220 and PRS-400 and partnering these programs to continue to advance them into or through the clinic.